Stéphane Morin: Playing career

 Morin played his junior hockey for the Chicoutimi Saguenéens.
 He was passed over in the 1988 draft, but following a monster season in 1988–89 in which he led the QMJHL in scoring with 186 points and won the Michel Brière Memorial Trophy for Most Valuable Player in the Quebec Major Junior Hockey League, he was selected 43rd overall in the 1989 NHL Entry Draft.

-Morin turned pro for the 1989–90 season, and spent most of the season with the Halifax Citadels, where he performed well, earning a six-game callup to Quebec in which he picked up two assists.
+Morin turned pro for the 1989–90 season and spent most of the season with the Halifax Citadels, where he performed well, earning a six-game call-up to Quebec in which he picked up two assists.
 In 1990–91, he was called up mid-season and performed exceptionally well, notching 40 points in 48 games on a weak Quebec club to finish 4th in team scoring.
-However, this would represent the high-water mark of Morin's career, as he slid down the depth chart the following year and registered just 10 points in 30 games for the Nordiques, and found himself back in the minors for much of the season.
+However, this would represent the high-water mark of Morin's career, as he slid down the depth chart the following year registered just 10 points in 30 games for the Nordiques and found himself back in the minors for much of the season.

 Released by Quebec, Morin signed with the Vancouver Canucks in 1992.
 He spent two seasons in Vancouver's system during which he dominated the American Hockey League with the Hamilton Canucks, but appeared in only 6 games for the NHL Canucks over that span, recording three points.

 After leaving the Vancouver organization, Morin signed on with the Minnesota Moose of the International Hockey League.
 While Morin's skating ability was considered questionable and cited as the reason he failed to stick in the NHL, he was a gifted minor-league scorer with tremendous offensive skills, and he led the IHL in scoring with 114 points in 1994–95.
 He would spend four seasons in the IHL with the Moose and later the Long Beach Ice Dogs.

 For the 1998–99 season, Morin signed in Germany with the Berlin Capitals.

 Death

 On October 6, 1998, in his 7th game with his new team, he was complaining of feeling unwell during the first period.
-Early in the second period, he collapsed at the bench as a result of heart failure, and medical staff were unable to revive him.
-He was pronounced dead at hospital, leaving a wife and newborn son, Frederick.
+Early in the second period, he collapsed on the bench as a result of heart failure, and medical staff were unable to revive him.
+He was pronounced dead at a hospital, leaving a wife and newborn son, Frederick.
 An autopsy was performed and it was discovered that Morin had undiagnosed chronic bronchitis and an enlarged heart.
 It also revealed he had suffered an undetected heart attack in the past several years.

 During his career, Morin appeared in 90 NHL games, recording 16 goals and 39 assists for 55 points, along with 52 penalty minutes.